keiken-shin/homelab/pihole/ABOUT.md

-# 🧱 Pi-hole Docker Setup with Macvlan Networking
+# 🧱 Pi-hole & Unbound Docker Setup with Macvlan Networking

-This project sets up [Pi-hole](https://pi-hole.net/) using Docker Compose with a `macvlan` network, allowing your Pi-hole instance to behave like a separate device on your local network — perfect for network-wide ad blocking.
+This project sets up [Pi-hole](https://pi-hole.net/) with [Unbound](https://github.com/NLnetLabs/unbound) using Docker Compose with a `macvlan` network, allowing your Pi-hole instance to behave like a separate device on your local network — perfect for network-wide ad blocking.

 ---